Loretta991/Openai-Setup-Guide/Automated Github Upload .md

-If you prefer a quick terminal command without debugging Git scripts, follow these: bash cd ~/Desktop/YourGitHubRepo # Replace with your actual repo folder name mv ~/Desktop/ElleGreyLLC/PDF_Exports/*.pdf . # Move PDFs to the repo git add . git
+If you prefer a quick terminal command without debugging Git scripts, follow these: bash cd ~/Desktop/YourGitHubRepo # Replace with your actual repo folder name mv ~/Desktop/your desktop name/PDF_Exports/*.pdf . # Move PDFs to the repo git add . git

 ### **📌 Why Manual Upload is a Good Choice**